mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: mixed_mode_signal_chain.png

-   A Generic Mixed Mode Signal Chain
+   A Generic Mixed Mode Signal Chain.
    :label:`mixmode`

 If the sensor’s signal will eventually reside on, or at least take a trip through a computer, an ADC will be involved somewhere along the way.
 There are numerous background references on analog to digital converters available, and most readers will have a sense that an analog to digital converter samples an input signal at some point in time (or measures the average of a signal over some observation time), and produces a numerical representation of that signal - most often as a binary number with some value between zero and (2**N)-1 where N is the number of bits in the output word.